 Tamales are among the most celebratory foods of Mexico.
 Perhaps that’s because making them is often a party in itself.
 For many families, tamales are a tradition for feast days like Christmas and Day of the Dead, with everyone working assembly-line fashion to stuff, handwrap, and steam them.
 There are as many variations as there are grandmothers in Mexico, and everyone has their favorites.

 “It’s a lot of work,” says Ramirez.
 “But it’s good family time.”
 Most Americans are familiar with tamales made with masa and stuffed with meat, chiles, and/or cheese.
 Masa (literally, ‘dough’) is a soft, sticky dough made from kernels of Mexican corn that have been dried, soaked in slaked lime (calcium hydroxide, the ‘lime’ listed in tortilla ingredients), rubbed to remove the outer husks, rinsed, ground, and then mixed with water.
-Because real Mexican corn is hard to find, and because the process described above is time consuming, most people in this country use dry or packaged masa harina (literally, ‘dough flour’) to make tamales, wrapping them in dried cornhusks that have been soaked in water.
+Because real Mexican corn is hard to find outside Mexico, and because the process described above is time consuming, dry or packaged masa harina (literally, ‘dough flour’) is more popular for tamales, and the wrappers are more commonly dried cornhusks that have been soaked in water.

 Interestingly, the lime does more than soften the hulls.
 It actually gives the corn a nutritional boost by adding calcium, making it more digestible, and releasing the niacin (vitamin B) present in corn so it can be absorbed by the body.
 Scientists believe this method of soaking corn in lime—called nixtamalization—developed around 1,000 B.C. in coastal Guatemala before it spread throughout Central and South America and Mexico.
 The introduction of lime is also the reason that these cultures don’t generally suffer from pellagra, a disease caused by lack of niacin in the diet.
 In times past, corn-based cultures that didn’t nixtamilize their corn, like the rural American South, suffered greatly from pellagra, but the practice of enriching processed foods with niacin has made such deficiencies a rarity in modern times.